 - 249 Potassium nitrite – Preservative.
 Linked with behavioural problems, asthma, breathing difficulties, headaches, dizziness, possible carcinogen.
 Typical products include processed, cured and smoked meat and fish, root vegetables.
 Not permitted in foods for infant and young children.

 - 621 Monosodium L-glutamate or MSG – Flavour enhancer.
 Should not be permitted in foods for infants and young children.
 Some of health problems MSG is linked with include asthma, hyperactivity, depression, mood changes, sleeplessness, nausea, migraine, linked to infertility.
-To be avoided especially by pregnant women, children, elderly and people with heart disease.
+To be avoided especially by pregnant women, children, the elderly and people with heart disease.
 Commonly found in potato and corn chips, powdered soup stock, snacks, crackers, sauces etc.

 - 951 Aspartame – Artificial sweetener.
 Present in more than 7000 products worldwide.
 Linked to many health problems: cancer, asthma, nausea, depressions, hyperactivity, seizures, breathing difficulties, memory loss and many others.
 It is believed to be the most dangerous food additive on the market.
 Sold as Equal®, NutraSweet®, Canderal®, Benevia® and Spoonful® sugar substitutes.
 Commonly found in cordials, juices, snacks, deserts, vitamins, diet and low calorie drinks, soft drinks and many others.